 Used copies of Hungry Bibliophiles will be on display at the University of Iowa Center for the Book, January 21–February 3, 2017.
-Facsimile copies showing the used and annotated recipes will be available in February!
+Facsimile copies showing the used and annotated recipes are now available in Books in Print!
 Above: Maria Frederick’s copy of Hungry Bibliophiles.

 Announcing a new typographic adventure.
 A couple of weeks ago I received the “proof of concept” trial letter for my typeface, Hungry Dutch, from the Type Archive in London.
 Pictured above are the job ticket, pattern, punch, matrix, type, and print from the trial H, all derived from my design.
 This is the first new design created for Monotype Composition Casters in forty years.
 There is a detailed post about it in the Books in Print section of the site.
 I am looking for a few courageous people to sponsor the making of a letter or two, and join me on a journey into the unknown.